Title

 Adding Javascript

 If you wish to add Javascript, then you can add it in Custom HEAD Tags in a <script> tag.
-If you wish to reuse the cards from our original landing page, then you can listen to a dedicated event oncardschanged as such:
+If you wish to reuse the auto-generated cards that DeveloperHub builds from your content, then you can listen to a dedicated event oncardschanged as such:

 Linking to Content